prdonahue/overholt/README.md

-# Overholt
+# MyApp

-Overholt is an example Flask application illustrating some of my common practices
+MyApp is an example Flask application illustrating some of my common practices

 ## Development Environment